EugenMayer/docker-sync/README.md

 ```

 ## Performance
-Use the test-setup aboe and try
+Use the test-setup above and try

 This writes on a folder which is shares/synced
 ```